isomerpages/moe-evergreensec/_about-us/School Song & Pledge.md

 permalink: /about-us/school-song-pledge/
 description: ""
 ---
-## **Our School Pledge**
-We, EVGians, pledge&nbsp;to be thinking and caring people
-with Respect, Integrity, Commitment and Enterprise
-we are committed to aspire and achieve
-and be the best that we can be.

 ## **Our School Song**
 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/mEbUdUAhJTU" height="315" width="560"></iframe>